 Out of School Suspension Absences

-Students who are assigned to out of school suspension are given five days to turn in their assignments from the day they return to school.
-Tests will be required to be made-up within five school days of their return.
+Students assigned to out-of-school suspension are given five days to turn in their assignments from the day they return to school.
+Tests must be completed within five school days of their return.

 Extended Absence